Mountain chicken frog

 At the Detroit Zoo

-The Detroit Zoo is one of only five U.S. zoos that provides a home to the mountain chicken frog.
+The Detroit Zoo is one of only four U.S. zoos that provides a home to the mountain chicken frog.
 It can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.

 Mountain chicken frogs are among the largest frog species, with adults growing up to 8 inches long and weighing up to 2 pounds.
 These large frogs have various types of camouflage; their chestnut-brown color can come in spots or stripes, while their bellies are a dark yellow.
 A black line often runs from their snouts to the angle of their mouth.
 Once abundant in six of the Caribbean islands, the species is now confined to just Dominica and Montserrat.